- Hellenica -

 .

-Georgios A. Papandreou (Greek: Γεώργιος Α. Παπανδρέου, [ʝe̞ˈo̞rʝio̞s papanˈðre̞u];[1] born 16 June 1952), commonly anglicized to George and shortened to Γιώργος (Yórgos, [ˈʝo̞ɾɣo̞s]) in Greek, is the current Prime Minister of Greece following his party's victory in the 2009 legislative election.
-His family comes from a long standing political dynasty.
-He previously served as Minister for National Education and Religious Affairs (1988–1989 and 1994–1996) and was Minister of Foreign Affairs from 1999 to 2004.
-Following his grandfather George Papandreou, Sr. and his father Andreas Papandreou, he is the third member of the Papandreou family to serve as the country's prime minister.
-Papandreou has been leader of the Panhellenic Socialist Movement (PASOK) party since February 2004.
-In 2006 he became President of the Socialist International.
+Georgios A. Papandreou (Greek: Γεώργιος Α. Παπανδρέου, [ʝe̞ˈo̞ɾʝio̞s papanˈðɾe̞u];[1][2][3] born 16 June 1952), commonly anglicised to George and shortened to Γιώργος (Yórgos, [ˈʝo̞ɾɣo̞s]) in Greek, is a Greek politician who served as Prime Minister of Greece following his party's victory in the 2009 legislative election.
+Belonging to a political dynasty of long standing, he previously served as Minister for National Education and Religious Affairs (1988–1989 and 1994–1996) and Minister for Foreign Affairs from 1999 to 2004.
+Following his grandfather Georgios Papandreou and his father Andreas Papandreou, he was the third member of the Papandreou family to serve as the country's prime minister.
+Papandreou was leader of the Panhellenic Socialist Movement (PASOK) party from February 2004 until March 2012, and President of the Socialist International since January 2006.
 George Papandreou became the 182nd Prime Minister of Greece on 6 October 2009.
+He resigned on 11 November 2011 to make way for a national unity government charged with tackling the Greek government debt crisis.

 Early life

-He was born George Jeffrey Papandreou[2] Saint Paul, Minnesota, United States, where his father, Andreas Papandreou, held a university post.
+He was born in Saint Paul, Minnesota, United States, where his father, Andreas Papandreou, held a university post.
 His mother is American-born Margaret Papandreou, née Chant.
-He was educated at schools in Toronto (King City Secondary School), at Amherst College in Massachusetts (where he was a friend and dormitory roommate of fellow Greek Antonis Samaras[3]), Stockholm University, the London School of Economics and Harvard University.
+He was educated at schools in Toronto (King City Secondary School), at Amherst College in Massachusetts (where he was a friend and dormitory roommate of fellow Greek Antonis Samaras[4]), at Stockholm University, the London School of Economics and Harvard University.
 He has a Bachelor of Arts degree in sociology from Amherst and a Μaster's degree in sociology from the LSE.
-He was a researcher in immigration issues at Stockholm University in 1972–73.
+He was a researcher on immigration issues at Stockholm University in 1972–73.
 He was also a Fellow of the Foreign Relations Center of Harvard University in 1992–93.

 In 2002 he was awarded an Honorary Doctorate of Laws by Amherst College and in 2006 he was named Distinguished Professor in the Center for Hellenic Studies by Georgia State College of Arts and Science.

 Papandreou's father studied and worked as professor of Economics from 1939 to 1959.
-His paternal grandfather, the elder George Papandreou, was three times Prime Minister of Greece.
+His paternal grandfather, Georgios Papandreou, was three times Prime Minister of Greece.

 The younger George Papandreou came to Greece after the restoration of Greek democracy in 1974.
-He then became active in his father's party, the Panhellenic Socialist Movement (PASOK).
+He then became active in the political party his father had founded, the Panhellenic Socialist Movement (PASOK).
 He joined the Central Committee of PASOK in 1984.

 Papandreou was elected to the Greek Parliament in 1981, the year his father became Prime Minister, as MP for the constituency of Achaea.
 He became Under Secretary for Cultural Affairs in 1985, Minister of Education and Religious Affairs in 1988, Deputy Minister of Foreign Affairs in 1993, Minister for Education and Religious Affairs again in 1994, Deputy Minister of Foreign Affairs again in 1996 and Minister of Foreign Affairs in February 1999.
 He was also Minister Responsible for Government Coordination for the Bid for 2004 Olympic Games in 1997.

-Papandreou in 2002, as Minister of Foreign Affairs.
+Papandreou in 2001, as Minister of Foreign Affairs

 In his second term as Minister of Education, Papandreou was the first politician in Greece to introduce affirmative action, allocating 5% of university posts for the Muslim minority in Thrace.
 He was also instrumental in initiating the Open University in Greece.